arghanilhub/Subscription-Cohort-Analysis/README.md

 My analysis shows a steady growth in subscriptions from 2022 into 2023, with a marked boost after Q2 of 2023.
 Currently, 41% of our customers stay on the platform for more than five months, while 54% leave sooner.
 Encouragingly, since **June 2023**, our retention rate has started to surpass our churn rate, signaling improving customer loyalty.
 On average, each customer stays with us for around **seven months**.
 From September **2022** through November 3, **2024**, we’ve generated **over $800,000 in total revenue**, with active customers driving the majority of this.
 The **June, July, and August 2023 cohorts** stand out, not only for generating the highest revenue but also for having the most active customers and achieving the lowest churn rate.<br/>

-Below is the overview page from my report, which presents the top-line metrics along with how subscriptions have trended over time.<br/>
+Below is the overview page from my excel report, which presents the top-line metrics along with how subscriptions have trended over time.<br/>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;![insight1](https://github.com/arghanilhub/Subscription-Cohort-Analysis/blob/main/insight1.png)<br/>

 **Retention and Churn Patterns:**